t-mart/imagesearch/README.md

 ## Releasing

-1. Bump the version with `bumpversion [patch|minor|major]`.
+1. Bump the version with `poetry run bumpversion [patch|minor|major]`.
 This will update the version number around the project, commit and tag it.
 2. Push the repo.
 A Github release will be made and published to PyPI.